Techneera/Minishell/README.md

-# Minishell - As beautiful as a shell
+# Minishell - Core Shell Program

 ## Summary
 This project involves creating a simple shell.
 It is a mini-Bash implementation that provides extensive knowledge about processes and file descriptors.